IFB-ampdb/IFB_ampmDb/README.md

 This project is the creation of a web system that contains multidimensional information about antimicrobial peptides, and make them available to the scientific community.
 This system will contain in its database multidimensional information about the known peptides, cutting the research costs by making information easier to obtain, with non trivial information made available in a simple web search.

+#TO DO:
+- favicon,
+- Custom search with a shell script,
+- Custom SQL search in a web page

 ### References
 [1] FERNANDES, F. C.; RIGDEN, D. J.; FRANCO, O. L. Prediction of antimicrobial peptides based on the adaptive neuro-fuzzy inference system application.
 Biopolymers, v.
 98, n.
 4, p.
 280-7, 2012.